 Shuttered Venue Operator Grant - For taxable years beginning on or after January 1, 2019, California law allows an exclusion from gross income for amounts awarded as a shuttered venue operator grant under the CAA, 2021.
 The CAA, 2021, allows deductions for eligible expenses paid for with grant amounts.
-California law conforms to this federal provision with modifications.
+California law conforms to this federal provision, with modifications.
+For California purposes, these deductions do not apply to an ineligible entity.
+"Ineligible entity" means a taxpayer that is either a publiclytraded company or does not meet the 25% reduction from gross receipts requirements under Section 311 of Division N of the CAA, 2021.
 For more information, see instructions in this publication and get Schedule CA (540) or Schedule CA (540NR).